andrew henderson menu

 In other words, go where you’re treated best!

 Heidi noted that the logistics of being a US citizen living permanently abroad came with a lot of added stress and red tape, especially regarding her finances and as it related to her work.
-And all that bureaucratic red tape still exists even if you aren’t participating in the cryptocurrency space!
+And all that bureaucratic red tape still exists even if you aren’t participating in the cryptocurrency space.

-Obviously, renunciation is not for everybody, but it especially applied to Heidi Chakos in her work.
 The whole concept of cryptocurrency is being borderless and free to transfer funds across borders.
-Renunciation plays perfectly into that – especially if you are holding a citizenship that specifically hinders your ability to participate in the cryptosystem.
+Renunciation plays perfectly into that – especially if you’re holding a citizenship that specifically hinders your ability to participate in the cryptosystem.

-To not live in the country but still pay taxes on worldwide income, to feel restricted in the way she could be involved in cryptocurrency, and then to not agree with policies and how tax dollars are used, made it clear to Heidi Chakos that she didn’t want ties with the US.
+To not live in the country but still pay taxes on worldwide income, to feel restricted in the way she could be involved in cryptocurrency and then to not agree with policies and how tax dollars are used made it clear to Heidi Chakos that she didn’t want ties with the US.

 Feeling the Freedom and Not Looking Back

 There’s often a mindset in the US that everything there is the best and that everything else is subpar.
-What Heidi Chakos has found, however, is that the world has a lot to offer and there are places with far greater freedoms than the US.
+What Heidi Chakos found, however, is that the world has a lot to offer and there are places with far greater freedoms than the US.

-Many also fear that giving up your US citizenship will decrease your travel privileges and treatment.
-Heidi Chakos got a St. Kitts and Nevis passport and hasn’t had any issue traveling all over the world.
-In fact, she enjoys that there are no preconceived notions about who she is and the type of person she is based on her citizenship, unlike when she had and traveled on a US passport.
+Heidi Chakos got a St Kitts and Nevis passport and hasn’t had any issue travelling all over the world.
+In fact, she enjoys that there are no preconceived notions about who she is and the type of person she is based on her citizenship, unlike when she had and travelled on a US passport.

 Family is the only reason Heidi Chakos would want to go back to visit now that she has renounced.
 Even so, she’s found that it’s much better to reunite with her family somewhere else around the world that’s beautiful and new to them.

-Plus she enjoys being the catalyst for her loved ones to get out and open their eyes to other places and cultures as well.
+Plus, she enjoys being the catalyst for her loved ones to get out and open their eyes to other places and cultures as well.

 In the end, renunciation is a personal decision and it’s hard to recommend because it has serious repercussions, especially if you have family in the US.
 But Heidi has found greater freedom elsewhere and renunciation was the best route to facilitate taking advantage of that.